Is England Part of Europe; Or is Britain Part of Europe?

 To answer the question “Is England Part of Europe” or “is Britain part of Europe” we need to go back a long time.
-A really long time… Well, 6,500 years ago it certainly was, thanks to a land bridge which linked it to the European Continent and allowed people to migrate along the Atlantic coast from the Iberian peninsula.
+A really long time… Well, 6,500 years ago it certainly was, thanks to a land bridge that linked it to the European Continent and allowed people to migrate along the Atlantic coast from the Iberian peninsula.
 This is reflected in recent research which indicates that, far from being an essentially Anglo-Saxon race, the English have a much stronger genetic relationship with the Basques!

 The English are convinced that they are viscerally different from their Continental neighbors (NB: so far we have only talked about the English, while the terms ‘Britain’ and ‘British’ also include the Scots, the Welsh, and the Ulstermen, the people of Northern Ireland.
 This distinction is an important one because the others tend to indulge less in the sort of silliness that the English often, knowingly, practice).

 They all owe their ingrained prejudices about the Continent to a variety of experiences that date back to at least the year 1066 (the only historical date the average Brit remembers).
 This was when the Normans invaded the island and introduced a class system: the Normans became the land-owning nobles and the Brits stayed the plebs.

-The conflict between the Continental system of Roman Law and the grassroots British approach of Common Law has a lot to do with these prejudices.
+The conflict between the Continental system of Roman Law and the grassroots British approach to Common Law has a lot to do with these prejudices.
 Within 50 years of the Norman invasion King Stephen, grandson of William the Conqueror, had his experts formalize the island’s laws on the strict understanding that they should exclude any influence from the more complex Roman Law.